CoachJasonOrg/CallMeBotTestSite/README.md

 # ChatBot Test

-Web app setup to test Chatbot APIs
+Web app setup to test prompt based Chatbot

 ## Installation

-Get your API key from OpenAI and paste the key into the ```api/.env``` file

 Use the package manager [npm](https://nodejs.org/) to install the required packages.